spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/edge-configuration.md

 ![The boot order sequence, listing steps that flow in a sequential order.](/clusters_edge_cloud-init_boot-order-squence.webp)

-Palette Edge allows you to use cloud-init stages to declaratively configure your Operating System (OS) of your Edge host both using installer configuration and in the the OS pack.
+Palette Edge allows you to use cloud-init stages to declaratively configure your Operating System (OS) of your Edge host both using installer configuration and in the OS pack.
 For more information about cloud-init stages, refer to [Cloud-init Stages](./cloud-init.md).

 ## Edge Installer Configuration